RamdanK/screenly-ose-monitoring/README.md

 + Docker (will be installed)

 ## Installation
-__IMPORTANT: The monitoring was designed to run on the local network with the Screenly OSE Player.
+__IMPORTANT: The monitoring was designed to run on the local network with the Freebits Signage Player.
 Problems or restrictions may occur if the server is hosted externally or accessed from an external network!__

 Very simple installation: